Confidence in Concept

 ICiC Showcase Event - 19 February 2019

-The event will include presentations, posters and demonstrations about translational research at Imperial, industry engagement possibilities and funding opportunities.
+The event included presentations, posters and demonstrations about translational research at Imperial, industry engagement possibilities and funding opportunities.

-In addition, we’ll be holding support team surgeries to provide attendees with the chance to talk to other key parties.
-This includes funders such as the MRC and Imperial support resources including Research Strategy, Corporate Partnerships, Innovations, Apollo and the College’s Translator in Residence.
+In addition, we held support team surgeries to provide attendees with the chance to talk to other key parties.
+This included funders such as the MRC and Imperial support resources including Research Strategy, Corporate Partnerships, Innovations, Apollo and the College’s Translator in Residence.

 Previously supported projects